 Contact Lens Services

-West Virginia Eye Consultants offers contact lens services in our Charleston, Beckley, Belle, and St. Albans offices.
-Dr. Stansbury and Dr. Potwin provide evaluations and fittings for monthly disposable, daily disposable, specialty fits and Orthokeratology.
+West Virginia Eye Consultants offers contact lens services in our Charleston, Beckley, Belle, Ripley and St. Albans offices.
+Dr. Stansbury, Dr. Potwin, Dr. Cart and Dr. Wiles provide evaluations and fittings for monthly disposable, daily disposable, specialty fits and Orthokeratology.

 Meet your Contact Lens Team